Steven T. Seagle: Career

 Their third professional credit was the original animation series Ben 10 which they created and sold to Cartoon Network.
-The original series ran for 52 episodes and has so far spawned sequel series Ben 10: Alien Force, Ben 10: Ultimate Alien Ben 10: Omniverse, the 2016 reboot Ben 10, two live action made-for TV-movies, a live stage show, as well as a roller coaster attraction in England.
+The original series ran for 52 episodes and has so far spawned sequel series Ben 10: Alien Force, Ben 10: Ultimate Alien, Ben 10: Omniverse, the 2016 reboot, two live action made-for TV-movies, a live stage show, as well as a roller coaster attraction in England.
 Their second original creation for Cartoon Network, Generator Rex, aired sixty episodes and crossed over with Ben 10 in 2011.
-With MAN OF ACTION, Seagle was supervising producer on Ultimate Spider-Man on Disney XD, which premiered in April 2012.
-Seagle and MAN OF ACTION also served as co-executive producer duties on Disney XD's Avengers Assemble (TV series).
-Seagle and MAN OF ACTION co-created Zak Storm which airs on NETFLIX, and developed and executive produce MegaMan:Fully Charged, and Bakugan Battle Planet which both air on Cartoon Network in the U.S.
+With Man of Action, Seagle was supervising producer on Ultimate Spider-Man on Disney XD, which premiered in April 2012.
+Seagle and Man of Action also served as co-executive producer duties on Disney XD's Avengers Assemble.
+Seagle and Man of Action co-created Zak Storm which airs on Netflix, and developed and executive produce MegaMan:Fully Charged, and Bakugan Battle Planet which both air on Cartoon Network in the U.S.

-In November 2014, Disney in their first animated collaboration with Marvel Comics premiered Big Hero 6, a film based on the team co-created by Seagle and his MAN OF ACTION Entertainment partner Duncan Rouleau.
+In November 2014, Disney in their first animated collaboration with Marvel Comics premiered Big Hero 6, a film based on the team co-created by Seagle and his Man of Action Entertainment partner Duncan Rouleau.
 Seagle's original comic book series House of Secrets was sold as a feature to Marc Canton/Warner Brothers, and Seagle wrote the screenplay (unproduced).
 The same week Seagle also sold and wrote the genre action pilot Carnival to FOX in association with Spelling Entertainment (unproduced), as well as and the female action/comedy Dot’s Bots to Mainframe Animation.

 Seagle, along with Liesel Reinhart and Rafael Agustin, is a co-founder of Speak Theater Arts the Los Angeles-based theater company that produced the touring comedy N*W*C; Armeniamania with Sona Movsesian; and It Gets Better.
 In 2009, Seagle co-directed one of the national premiere live stage readings of The Laramie Project: an Epilogue performed by a celebrity cast and the Gay Men's Chorus of Los Angeles.

+In 2025, Seagle was listed amongst the animation industry workers who had lost their homes due to the January 2025 Southern California wildfires.